cpisz-posit/ModernEvent/README.md

 # ModernEvent
 Demonstration and comparison of how one might possibly implement event types in response to recent protests to using inheritance and/or dynamic_cast.
+There is often talk of how to implement things against factors like performance, maintainability, whether or not they are tightly coupled etc. I think it best, in any discussion about performance to run an actual performance test.
+So here it is!
+Some of those other factors are a matter of perspective
+After all, I encountered at least one programmer who thought an entire process in one function was "more maintainable", but at least with this demo...

+We can see:
+- How are things instantiated
+- How are they casted if we need to
+- How might we add more data members or subtypes

+.. and then make opinions on those things ourselves.

+If one of these is cheating, let me know or modify and run yourself.
+I tried my best to make things apples to apples.

 # Benchmark
 First build using the RelWithDebugInfo preset, as that is best for profiling.